 Preheat oven to 350F (175C) and line a 12-count muffin tin with paper liners.
 Set aside.

-Add egg and vanilla extract and beat well.
+Add eggs and vanilla extract and stir well until completely combined.

 In a separate, medium-sized bowl, whisk together flour, baking powder, and salt.

 In a large measuring cup, briefly stir together buttermilk and lemon juice.

 Using a spoon or spatula, gradually stir about a third of the flour mixture into wet ingredients until just-combined (don’t use an electric mixer here or you’ll be more likely to overmix the batter, resulting in dense/dry cupcakes).
 Add about half of the buttermilk mixture into the batter and stir until just combined.
 Repeat adding flour and buttermilk in this way until ingredients are completely combined, but don’t mix more than you need to.
 Be sure to scrape the sides and bottom of the bowl so all ingredients are combined.